 The quality of the locations was so impressive and the owners were so onboard with the wider concept (beyond just a place to sleep) that they really helped to define what this concept had to offer beyond the opportunities already out there and also to confirm the support and desire for a shared learning and support network from location owners.

 There followed an autumn of strategic thinking, business planning and dreaming, which is now bore beautiful fruit in this website, with increased functionality and with our formation as a co-operative in May 2014.

 Since then we have been growing steadily and getting the word out there, talking to other organisations about the possibility for collaborations and learning through experience what does and doesn’t work.
 From these learnings we have recently made a few changes to how the website and booking works, which will hopefully make everything run more smoothly.

 We need your help!

 Being a co-operative demonstrates our vision of being a collective and investing any profits back into the organisation or in seed funding other initiatives.
-It also provides us with much needed up front capital to get the show on the road.

-Now we need your help.
 Find out how you can make Nearly Wild Camping come to life.